janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/e671c5ef-ed4c-470d-b96a-636119e9b847)

-To gain a better understanding of the process, you can review the logs of each individual task.
+To gain a better understanding of the process, review the logs of each individual task.

 ### 🚀 gcs_sensor